by Rebecca Holland

 When it comes to drinks, Porto is much more than port.
 We drank our way through a local beer festival, had a few summery cocktails, and sipped wine of multiple varieties.
 Of course, there are port houses aplenty.
 Visit and you’ll learn about how port ages (if it does at all), the difference between tawny and ruby port, and more, along with tastings.

 Make sure to reserve at least a day to get out of the city and visit Douro Valley, Portugal’s prettiest wine region.
 You can visit by train or river cruise, hire a private driver, or designate someone to not drink very much and use your rental car (our method).
-There’s a wine train I would love to take that also includes meals from Michelin-starred chefs.
-If you have 500 euros per person to spend on such a treat, please send me some photos and tell me about your time (or take me with you!).

 The terraced vineyards make for a picturesque setting and produce native grape varieties like tinta barroca, and touriga franca.